javarb/notes/sessions/2018/december/Session_20.md

 #### API

-Several operation were made in order to apply the last changes in the most secuential and ordered way into Git history
+Several operation were made in order to apply the last changes in the most sequential and ordered way into Git history

 First we looked in the commits history: